-Can Toronto stop the fentanyl crisis from spreading east?
-Here are five things to read first
+Five things to know about fentanyl as Toronto moves to avert crisis

 What the crisis looks like on the ground

 A good place to see the devastating effects of opioid addiction up close is in Vancouver’s Downtown Eastside on “Cheque Day,” when thousands of people in the neighbourhood receive their social-assistance payments – money that many addicts spend on their next fix, sometimes putting them in deadly danger.

 Last month, seven Globe reporters and two photographers spent 24 hours in the Downtown Eastside on 2016’s last Cheque Day with first responders and injection-clinic staff:

 Paramedics attend a call to an overdose victim in front of Insite.
 The man is lying unconscious, sprawled across the sidewalk when paramedics put an oxygen mask over his face.
 They inject naloxone into the man’s abdomen and, after a couple minutes, he wakes up.
 A friend tells the overdosed man he put all of his belongings in a bag and handed it over to the paramedics.
 Other people nearby aren’t paying attention; they are getting ready to inject.